Reviewed by: Makerdeck Editorial Team

 3. Private Podcasting

 Create invite-only or paid podcast feeds that only authorized subscribers can access.
 This is useful for premium content, internal company podcasts, course companion audio, or membership-exclusive episodes.
 Listeners subscribe through their regular podcast app using a private RSS feed link.
 Transistor handles the access control.
-This feature has become increasingly popular as creators explore podcast monetization beyond ads and sponsorships.
+Private podcast subscriber limits range from 50 on the Starter plan to 3,000 on the Business plan.

 4. Podcast Website Builder